 Rowland Pearson Rogers, Trooper, 30th (Pembrokeshire) Company, 9th Battalion, Imperial Yeomanry.
 Rowland was the son of Fletcher and Emma Maria Rogers, of Liverpool.
 He died of paritamitus at Lindley on 9 February 1902, aged 27.

-David James Sambrook, Colour Sergeant, Welsh Regiment (41st Foot).
-David was born at Fishguard on 8 October 1871, the son of Ann Sambrook.
-He served in the Boer War with the 41st Foot, Welsh Regiment, as a young man.
+David James Sandsbrook, Colour Sergeant, 3710, Welsh Regiment (41st Foot).
+David was born at Fishguard on 8 October 1871, the son of Benjamin Sambrook and Ann Sambrook (nee Rowland).
+He enlisted into the 41st Regiment of Foot, Welsh Regiment, as a young man.
 David embarked for South Africa with the 1st Battalion, Welsh Regiment.
 He died of wounds received at the Battle of Driefontein on 10 March 1900, reportedly after being shot by Boer’s carrying a flag of truce.
 There is a memorial to him in the Churchyard of St. Mary’s Church, Fishguard.
 (His surname can be found spelt in several ways in varying sources: Sambrook, Sambruck, Sandbrook, and Sandsbrook, which is the name he served under).

 George Henry Skone, Gunner, 65842, No 6 Company, Western Division, Royal Garrison Artillery.
 George was the son of John and Esther Skone, of Pembroke.
 He died of enteric fever at Ladysmith on 13 May 1900, aged 34.
 His widow, Selina Skone (nee Colley) died soon afterwards.